ScreeNOT: Exact MSE-Optimal Singular Value Thresholding in Correlated Noise: Setup and background from random matrix theory

 \item {\bf Compactly supported, limiting bulk distribution of noise singular values.} Each matrix $Z_n$ is statistically independent of $X_n$.
 Let $z_{1,n},\ldots,z_{p,n}$ denote its singular values, with empirical CDF $\FZn$, $\FZn(z) = p^{-1}\sum_{i=1}^p \Ind{z_{i,n}\le z}$.
 There is a {\it limiting empirical CDF} (LECDF) $\FZ$ such that $\FZn \to \FZ$ a.s. at continuity points.

-Moreover, we assume that $\FZ$ is compactly supported\footnote{This will seem strange to many statisticians when they first encounter it; but note that if $Z_n$ is a standard Gaussian white noise, then even though the distribution of matrix entries is not compactly supported, the limiting bulk distribution of singular values is compactly supported, in $[(1-\sqrt{\gamma}),(1+\sqrt{\gamma}))$. } and denote the upper edge of the support (sometimes called the \emph{noise bulk edge}) by
+Moreover, we assume that $\FZ$ is compactly supported\footnote{ This assumption might seem unnatural to many statisticians when they first encounter it; but note that if $Z_n$ is a standard Gaussian white noise, then even though the distribution of matrix entries is not compactly supported, the limiting bulk distribution of singular values is compactly supported, in $[(1-\sqrt{\gamma}),(1+\sqrt{\gamma})]$. } and denote the upper edge of the support (sometimes called the \emph{noise bulk edge}) by

 We also assume that $\FZ$ is nontrivial ($d\FZ$ is not a single atom at $z=0$), in other words, $\bulkEdge(\FZ)>0$.
 Note that neither the distribution $\FZ$ nor its bulk edge $\bulkEdge(\FZ)$ are assumed to be known to the statistician.